mobizt/ESP-Mail-Client/README.md

 ### Third party SD library must be removed

-In Arduino IDE, the all third party SD libraries installed in libraries folder **MUST BE UNINSTALL**.
+In Arduino IDE, all third party SD libraries installed in libraries folder **MUST BE UNINSTALL**.

 The Core SD library was used instead of third party SD libraries.